Seven extra Marines and a hog

 Here's my basic version of the trick, followed by a Banshee version which makes it easier to keep the Marines healthy for later (e.g. maybe you want them for a megabattle).

-Go across the first bridge and into the passage beyond, far enough to trigger enemies in the second room.
+If there's an enemy Banshee (you get one on Heroic and Legendary), destroy it before it attacks the Marines, unless you specifically want to have it around in the later ground battle.
+Go across the bridge and into the exit passage, far enough to trigger enemies in the second room.
 You just need to get across the start of the final black stripe in the long middle section.
-Come back out and do a descent trick off the bridge.
+Come back out and descend off the bridge, however you like.
+You can potentially help yourself there by delaying the exit passage checkpoint.

 The four Pelican Marines were intended to run from the Pelican and then become inactive, just standing around motionless as seen in BCM25.
 In that case some of them may activate as you approach, while others will activate only when you trigger the battle in the crashed Pelican area.
 But they'll all be strangely invisible to the enemy throughout the level.

-One important detail though.
-If you get off the bridge very fast, don't run off to fetch a Banshee too soon, otherwise the Pelican Marines may not get enough time to run to the defence area, and in that case the game seems liable to remove them before you return.
-Not good!
-Based on my testing, I recommend making sure the music has played for at least ten seconds before you draw level with the ice patch, otherwise you'll be leaving dangerously early.
+Head off to fetch a Banshee, but note these two details.
+Firstly, if you got off the bridge very fast, don't run off too soon or the Pelican Marines may not get enough time to run to the defence area, and in that case the game seems liable to remove them before you return.
+Based on my testing, you should make sure the music has played for at least ten seconds before you draw level with the ice patch.
+Secondly, if you're going to want an extra hog, don't drive off in the hog.

 This Banshee version, demonstrated in BCM41, is essentially the same trick as it uses the same core mechanism.
 Namely, you trigger the enemies in the second room (essential for being able to trigger the battle), come back out and trigger the battle by entering the doorway on the ground - in the hog if you want an extra one.
 The only difference really is that you also fetch a Banshee to make use of it.